A good fruit requires

 HR: ToMV, V, Fol: 0,1

-Mini San Marzano type tomato.
+Mini San Marzano tomato.
+Open, balanced, well-formed plant.
+Vines with 14-16 fruits, easy setting and very uniform.
 Fruit is 20 mm in diameter and 35 mm in length.

-Excellent combination of organoleptic properties (Brix > 9.5º ) and high resistance to disease
+Excellent combination of organoleptic qualities (Brix > 9.5º), with the typical texture of this type, and high resistance to disease.

 HR: TYLCV, ToMV, N

 Midi San Marzano type tomato.
 Fruit is 30 mm in diameter and 60 mm in length.
 Outstanding for its excellent red color when ripe.
 Suitable for cluster harvests.

 Indeterminate variety of pear cherry tomato, selected for harvesting on the vine.
 Balanced, open and vigorous plant, adapted to autumn transplanting in protected cultivation.